-- Identify and remove (or replace) any obvious sources of environmental toxins.
-If you’re not quite sure what those look like, check out this how-to article we wrote a while back.
+- Identify and remove (or replace) any apparent sources of environmental toxins.
+If you’re unsure what those look like, check out this how-to article we wrote a while back.
 The list of potentially dangerous items in your home might surprise you, but don’t let it alarm you too much.
 Rather than doing a frantic sweep of your home, think about the plastics, produce (and therefore pesticides), personal care items, and inadvertent air pollution you might be encountering regularly and start there.
 Just like with diet adjustments, small steps are often the most sustainable.

-- Regular exercise is going to help your circulatory system pump fresh, nutrient rich, oxygenated blood throughout your body (if you’re not exactly a fitness fanatic, don’t panic: I’m talking about movement of any kind!).
+- Regular exercise will help your circulatory system pump fresh, nutrient-rich, oxygenated blood throughout your body (if you’re not exactly a fitness fanatic, don’t panic: I’m talking about movement of any kind!).
 Circulation and chemical messaging between the brain, reproductive organs, and everything in between is vitally important, so strategizing your movement habits with your healthcare provider is a great idea regardless of whether or not fertility is even on your mind.

-- Constant fatigue and lack of sleep is perhaps one of the most obvious tells that you need to slow down and take stock of your health.
-Sleep quality and Circadian Rhythm support are absolutely critical to optimal function.* Our hormones (predominantly cortisol and melatonin) are extremely intertwined with the cycling of the sun and seasons.
-An important note for women in particular is that melatonin has been shown to have an extremely protective effect on egg-containing follicles as they are developing (3).
-The close connection between circadian rhythm and fertility is part of the reason why more fertility issues are seen in night shift workers.
+- Constant fatigue and lack of sleep are perhaps one of the most obvious tells that you need to slow down and take stock of your health.
+Sleep quality and Circadian Rhythm support are critical to optimal function.* Our hormones (predominantly cortisol and melatonin) are highly intertwined with the cycling of the sun and seasons.
+An important note for women is that melatonin has been shown to significantly protect egg-containing follicles as they develop (3).
+The close connection between circadian rhythm and fertility is part of why more fertility issues are seen in night shift workers.

-- Supplements can definitely help fill the gap that modern diets and lifestyles make unavoidable.
+- Supplements can help fill the unavoidable gap created by modern diets and lifestyles.
 Since the reality is that we cannot control our environment any more than we can always consistently execute our healthy diet and lifestyle plans, taking a fertility supplement tailored to your needs (like our women’s prenatal and our men’s multivitamin) can help.
 Additionally, implementing the aid of natural supplements, such as our organic herbal Nourished Nerves tincture, can holistically support stress management and sleep.
-Talk to your healthcare provider about what is right for you and your lifestyle.
+Talk to your healthcare provider about what suits you and your lifestyle.

 What are some of the most prevalent myths that you hear surrounding fertility?

 In a #throwback to our name of origin Full Circle Prenatal (IYKYK), we’ve come full circle to bring this topic all the way home!
-As I mentioned right at the top of this article, all too often, fertility is viewed as only a women’s health issue.
+As I mentioned right at the top of this article, fertility is often viewed as only a women’s health issue.
 In reality, optimizing individual fertility is an equal responsibility between both men and women.
-And when I say equal, I truly mean equal.
+And when I say equal, I genuinely mean equal.
 30% of infertility issues are due primarily to male factors, while another 30% can be attributed to female factors.
-That remaining 40% is commonly categorized as “unexplained infertility” which tends to allude to a combination of both male and female factors.
-Men’s roles in conception go way beyond fertilization: their health and the health of their sperm affects the health of a pregnancy and baby’s long term wellbeing.
+The remaining 40% is commonly categorized as “unexplained infertility,” which tends to allude to a combination of both male and female factors.
+Men’s roles in conception go way beyond fertilization: their health and the health of their sperm affect the health of a pregnancy and baby’s long-term well-being.

 As I hold open, honest conversations about fertility with clients, customers, friends, and family throughout this month, I’d be remiss if I didn’t address what I view as a significant limitation of the current model of fertility treatment.

 We are a fast-moving, results-oriented society.
 I hinted at this earlier, but that mentality can often lead to placing bandaids over symptoms rather than working to identify the root causes of issues.
-By only educating clients and patients to seek help once symptoms pop up (e.g. out-of-the-ordinary cycles, inability to conceive, etc.), we can end up intervening far too late and missing the window to have the biggest impact on a couples’ fertility as well as the long term health of their potential baby.
+By only educating clients and patients to seek help once symptoms pop up (e.g., out-of-the-ordinary cycles, inability to conceive, etc.), we can end up intervening far too late and missing the window to have the most significant impact on a couple’s fertility as well as the long term health of their potential baby.

 For example, on average, a couple is usually required to try to conceive for 6-12 months or more, or, perhaps even more problematically, after experiencing at least 2-3 pregnancy losses before being considered for medical intervention.
-Once a couple “qualifies” for medical treatment, it often means harsh medication cycles and/or expensive, assisted reproductive technologies like IUI or IVF which have low success rates but high emotional, physical, and financial tolls.
+Once a couple “qualifies” for medical treatment, it often means harsh medication cycles and expensive assisted reproductive technologies like IUI or IVF, which have low success rates but high emotional, physical, and financial tolls.